Bill Robinson (auto designer): College for Creative Studies

 After retiring from Chrysler in 1980, Robinson started teaching transportation and industrial design classes at Detroit's College for Creative Studies (CCS) for twenty two years.
 In a recent presentation at the Men of the Kirk in the Hills, Robinson said he told his students the three most important features of design are proportion, proportion, and proportion.
 He added that less is more.
 His students would reply tongue-in-cheek, "Less is boring".
 He felt it would take students four or five years to realize the importance of simplicity.

 In 2000, he received the first Honored Design Educator award presented by EyesOn Design a prominent annual car show benefiting the Detroit Institute of Ophthalmology (DIO).

 Personal life and death

 Robinson was a resident of West Bloomfield Township, Michigan.
 A significant aspect of his life was his religious faith.
 Robinson taught Sunday School classes from 1943.
 In recognition of his decades of service, the Kirk in the Hills Presbyterian Church (USA) in Bloomfield Township, Oakland County, Michigan named its "William (Bill) Robinson Pastoral Residency" program in his honor.

 In 2005, Robinson donated many of his original Chrysler designs to the Walter P. Chrysler Museum and several original Packard drawings from the 1950s to the Packard Proving Grounds.

 He died in Pontiac, Michigan, on February 15, 2022, at the age of 96.
 In an Autoweek article announcing Robinson's death, Rivian designer Richard Vaughan calls Robinson "the most influential American car designer of the post-war era."

+In honor of Robinson's legacy, the Kirk in the Hills sponsors the Bill Robinson Car Show each year in June.
+The Center for Creative Studies Alumni schedules a 'coffee & cars' gathering of school alumni during the event.